Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

 A. Leading indicator series

-However, the annual growth rate (YOY), calculated based on its actual value, reached as high as 36.56% in Q2 2023.
-However, it has slowed down continuously, and by Q2 2024, it had dropped to 8.45%.
-This shows that the previously strong economic growth is cooling down, and the declining growth rate is something to be cautious about.
+However, the annual growth rate (YOY), calculated based on its actual value, reached as high as 45.3% in Q2 2023.
+However, it has slowed down continuously, and by Q4 2024, it had dropped to 0.4%, indicating a booming economy.
+The economy has cooled down, and the output value is sluggish.
+It seems that we need to find countermeasures quickly.

 Figure 3.
-The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2024Q2
+The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 4.
-Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2024Q2
+Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 c.
 The Net Balance of Trade in Services Revenue and Expenditure, which saw a rare surplus during the pandemic, has now reverted to the historical deficit norm.
-The deficit reappeared in Q1 2023 and continued to worsen, with the Net Balance dropping by as much as -370.53%YOY in Q4.
-However, in Q1 and Q2 2024, the decline slowed to -38.57% and -77.54%, respectively.
-The cyclical trend value stopped declining in September 2023, rising from 88.27 in August to 96.08 by July 2024.
+The deficit reappeared in Q1 2023 and continued to worsen, with the Net Balance dropping by as much as -375.7% YOY in Q4 2023.
+However, in Q1 to Q4 2024, the decline slowed to -38.6%, -84.5%, -9.0% and -7.6, respectively.
+The cyclical trend value stopped declining in September 2023, rising from 84.26 in August to 120.63 by January 2025.
+This suggests that the trend of the Service Industry’s trade deficit is improving.

 Looking at its actual GDP value, Taiwan’s Service Industry, which had enjoyed a rare trade surplus since Q2 2020, has encountered a reversal after 11 quarters.
-In Q1 2023, it has reemerged as a trade deficit, with the total annual service trade deficit amounting to $10.073 billion USD.
-This is equivalent to 10.62% of the total Merchandise Trade Surplus of $94.881 billion USD during the same period.
-The service sector had a $6.306 billion deficit in H1 2024, 13.86% of the $45.482 billion commodity surplus.
+In Q1 2023, it has reemerged as a trade deficit, with the total annual service trade deficit amounting to $10.09 billion USD.
+This is equivalent to 10.55% of the total Merchandise Trade Surplus of $95.617 billion USD during the same period.
+The service sector had a $12.412 billion deficit in 2024, 12.33% of the $100.699 billion commodity surplus.
+When comparing service trade to goods trade, the Service Industry’s deficit relative to the goods surplus has worsened.

 Figure 5.
-Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2024Q2
+Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

-The cyclical tendency of this sub-indicator reached its peak in May 2022, with an index of 110.20, showing a rapid recovery in labor demand.
+The cyclical tendency of this sub-indicator reached its peak in May 2022, with an index of 110.14, showing a rapid recovery in labor demand.
 However, it began to decline afterward.
-By May 2023, the Initial Acceptance of Unemployment Benefits (inverted) dropped below the long-term trend value of 100, reaching 94.40 in July 2024.
-This suggests that the demand for labor will continue to decrease, although the pace of the decline has started to slow down.
+By April 2023, the Initial Acceptance of Unemployment Benefits (inverted) dropped below the long-term trend value of 100.
+By December 2023, it bottomed out at 94.87.
+However, it then rose quickly, and by November 2024, it exceeded the long-term trend value of 100.
+By January 2025, it reached 102.37, indicating that the demand for employment will continue to rise, and the rate of increase is accelerating.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 e.
-Net Entry Rate of Employees in the Commercial Services Industry has reached its lowest point in January last year, and rise all the way, indicating that there is a mild expansion in employment demand in the Service Industry.
+Net Entry Rate of Employees in the Commercial Services Industry reached its lowest point in January last year, and rose all the way, indicating that there is a mild expansion in employment demand in the Service Industry.

-The cyclical tendency of this sub-indicator hit the bottom in January 2023, with a cycle index of 96.68, then began to rise, reaching a cyclical trend value of 106.65 as of July 2024.
-This indicates a mild expansion in employment within the Commercial Services sector and has been rising strongly in the past six month.
+The cyclical tendency of this sub-indicator hit the bottom in December 2022, with a cycle index of 97.54, then began to rise, reaching a cyclical trend value of 101.12 as of July 2024, before declining again, reaching 100.75 in January 2025.
+Although it still exceeds the long-term trend value, the expansion trend of employment in the Commercial Service Industry has started to slow down.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 f.
-The declining trend of the Commercial Services sector’s Stock Price Index hit a low in June 2023 and has been recovering.
+The declining trend of the Commercial Services sector’s Stock Price Index hit a low in June 2023 and has been rising.
+However, its rate of increase slowed in Q4 2024.

-The cyclical tendency of this sub-indicator has reached its peak in October 2021, with an index of 108.61, and started to decline, reaching a low of 96.43 in June 2023.
+The cyclical tendency of this sub-indicator reached its peak in October 2021, with an index of 108.75, and started to decline, reaching a low of 96.14 in June 2023.
 Then it rebounded all the way.
-As of May, this year, it has returned to the long-term trend value (100), and the business cycle index reached 101.63 in July.
+As of July 2024, it has returned to the long-term trend value (100), However, the rate of increase slowed in Q4 2024.

 An indicator is the annual growth rate of the actual Stock Price Index.
 It turned negative in May 2022, and the decline continued to expand, with a drop of over 30% in September.
-In December and January 2023, the decline remained in double digits at -24.73% and -19.16%, respectively.
-Subsequently, the negative growth rates turned to single digits.
-The index has been fluctuating within single-digit ranges since May 2023 until July 2024, indicating that its trend is still experiencing relatively mild fluctuations.
-However, the decline is noticeably slowing down, and there is hope for a prompt return to stable recovery.
+In December 2022, and January 2023, the decline remained in double digits at -24.7% and -19.12%, then turned to single-digit negative growth.
+From May 2023 to August 2024, the growth rate fluctuated between positive and negative single-digit values.
+In September and October 2024, the growth rate turned positive with increases of 12.3% and 15.1%, respectively.
+However, it reverted to single-digit growth and decreased month by month, reaching -0.7% in January 2025.
+This shows that the growth trend has started to flatten again.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 g.
 The real GDP growth rate in the Finance and Insurance Sector had four consecutive quarters of negative growth and turned positive in Q2 2023.
-The economic cycle trend has been steadily rising since hitting a low in February 2023, reaching a record high of 105.81 by July 2024.
+The economic cycle trend has been steadily rising since hitting a low in February 2023.
+By February 2024, the cyclical trend value surpassed the long-term trend value of 100, reaching an unprecedented high of 103.47 in January 2025.

-The cyclical tendency of this sub-indicator peaked at 103.08 in July 2021, then declined, falling below the long-term trend value of 100 in April 2022 and reaching a low of 96.29 in February 2023.
-After reversing and climbing back up, it rose to 105.81 by July 2024, with the pace of growth accelerating, showing a stable economic recovery.
+The cyclical tendency of this sub-indicator peaked at 102.98 in July 2021, then declined, falling below the long-term trend value of 100 in April 2022, and reaching a trough of 96.57 in February 2023.
+After reversing, it has steadily climbed and reached 103.47 in January 2025, although the rate of increase began to slow down slightly in H2 2024, indicating that the economy is still in stable recovery.

 Figure 9.
-Annual growth rate and cyclical trend of real GDP of Finance and Insurance Sector, 2020Q1~2024Q2
+Annual growth rate and cyclical trend of real GDP of Finance and Insurance Sector, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan